Lahrenheit/EDOPRO-Soundpack/README.md

-# EDOPRO-Musicpack
+# EDOPRO-Soundpack

-Music pack by Pastisha for EDOPRO
+Sound pack by Pastisha for EDOPRO

 Credits to original creators